vallard/K8sServerless/kubernetes/README.md

 kubectl get svc
 ```

 We notice there are two IP addresses a service can have.
 An internal IP known as the `ClusterIP` and an `External IP`.
-The `ClusterIP` is how the pods can reach this service from inside the cluster.
-However, if we want to be able to access this service from outside the cluster we need to give it an `External IP`.
+The `ClusterIP` is how the pods can reach this service **from inside** the cluster.
+However, if we want to be able to access this service **from outside** the cluster we need to give it an `External IP`.
 We can change that by giving the service a [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) IP address.
-By default they are just given cluster internal IP addresses.
+By default services just get cluster internal IP addresses.

 To change this we run: